DerrickHayes/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/basicConcepts/colors.markdown

 ### Exercises

   * How old are you in hexadecimal?
+    ##### Seizure Warining: It is easy to accidentally create a flashing screen when completing the next exercise.
+If you insist on continuing then please make sure you create the next exercise in the setup() function and NOT the draw() function.
   * Write a program with a random background color and draws an ellipse, a rectangle, and a triangle with different random colors at random locations on the screen.
 Hint: the random() function might be useful, check out the Processing API!

 ###  Next: [Writing Your Own Functions](WritingYourOwnFunctions.jsp)